rakybond007/android_pocl_building/README.md

 5. ncurses
 Found the github https://github.com/mirror/ncurses reference says it's version is 6.2 I used the master. output dir is named as ncurses-out

+6. binutil : Reference repo says to  git clone https://android.googlesource.com/toolchain/binutils build ld with android ndk, but I got a fail with build script in the binutils repo, lack of python module.
+I cannot find them in my ndk, but can be found on https://android.googlesource.com/platform/ndk.
+But I did not tried more

+7. Final Target PoCL
+We will use binaries and libraries built from above!!
+LLVM binaries should be Host's and library shoud be Target's.
+Check the script file and change PATHs!
+(I think some paths or linking makes error, because I am not skillful on such build process with CMAKE yet...)